rjwalls/CS4401-notes/2099-01-08-basics_formatstrings.md

  2) we have complete control over the format string, and
  3) we can control some values on the stack.

-If we use "%n" as put of our input and  are clever in how we construct our format string, then we can directly control where on the stack `printf` looks for the `%n` address argument.
-That is, we can control address of the write.
+If we use "%n" as part of our input and  are clever in how we construct our format string, then we can directly control where on the stack `printf` looks for the `%n` address argument.
+That is, we can control the address of the write.
 For this challenge, we want to change the value of the global variable `target` and, thus, we want our `%n` to trigger a write to `target`.
 Fortunately, we do not need to worry about what value gets written there (as long as it is not